 Approached from a slightly different angle, what this issue raises is the contribution that modernism can make to the many new debates about, for example, environment, technology, identity, coloniality, and ethics that all reject what might now be called modernism’s “traditional” formalism.
 Today, answers to such questions can only arise from a careful engagement with modernisms as they arise from different national and period contexts, with different adjectives and hyphenations, and in different forms and disciplines (literature, cinema, philosophy, history, theory, visual art, and so on).

-The group will hold regular meetings to read and discuss significant new works in the field of modernist studies, to consider work in progress by researchers (including PhD students), to revisit older or classic works of modernist scholarship, and to promote the visibility of modernist research through special events.
-The group will also serve as a node through which interdisciplinary work on modernism is facilitated, including the oversight of PhD projects that require supervision from more than one specialist field (literature, theory, visual art, cinema, history, and so on).
-Beginning with a forum on T. S. Eliot’s The Waste Land (first published in 1922), a series of anniversary events will be held to recognise and celebrate the centenary of various landmark modernist works that were first published in the 1920s in light of the latest scholarship and new perspectives in modernist studies.
+The group holds regular meetings to read and discuss significant new works in the field of modernist studies, to consider work in progress by researchers (including PhD students), to revisit older or classic works of modernist scholarship, and to promote the visibility of modernist research through special events.
+The group also serves as a node through which interdisciplinary work on modernism is facilitated, including the oversight of PhD projects that require supervision from more than one specialist field (literature, theory, visual art, cinema, history, and so on).
+Beginning with a forum on T. S. Eliot’s The Waste Land (first published in 1922), a series of anniversary events are being held to recognise and celebrate the centenary of various landmark modernist works that were first published in the 1920s in light of the latest scholarship and new perspectives in modernist studies.

 Members of this research group have created and continue to teach the MA elective on Modernisms and Avant-Gardes in Europe and the BA elective Authors in Focus: “Make it new” – Modernists between the Wars.
 They also supervise PhD students on modernist topics (current projects include work on James Joyce, Virginia Woolf, Walter Benjamin, and others).